AmirulOm/tensorflow_capi_sample/README.md

 sudo zypper install bazel
 ```

-Whichever platform you use, make sure the the bazel version is 1.2.1 as this is what the Tensorflow 2.1 is currently using.
-Might change in future.
+Whichever platform you use, make sure the Bazel version is 1.2.1, as this is what Tensorflow 2.1 is currently using.
+This could change in the future.

-Next, we would need to install `Numpy` Pyhton's package (Why would we need a Python package to build a C API??).
-You can install it however you want as long as it can be referenced back during compilation.
-But I prefer to install it through [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and have seperate virtual environment for the build.
+Next, we would need to instal  `Numpy` Python's package (why would we need a Python package to build a C API?).
+You can instal it however you want, as long as it can be referenced back during compilation.
+But I prefer to instal it through [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and have a separate virtual environment for the build.
 Here's how:

 Install Miniconda :
 ```bash